andrewprayle/andrewprayle.github.io/README.md

 Interventions for the eradication of methicillin-resistant Staphylococcus aureus (MRSA) in people with cystic fibrosis (status: evidence map completed and available online).
 Click [here](/2024_MRSA_evidence_map.html) for the MRSA evidence map.

-Intravenous antibiotics for pulmonary exacerbations in people with cystic fibrosis (status:review updated, no evidence map yet)
+Intravenous antibiotics for pulmonary exacerbations in people with cystic fibrosis (status:review updated, available online).
+Click [here](/2026-06-01_evidence_map_IV_antibiotics_0.054.html) for the IV antibiotic evidence map.

 Macrolide antibiotics for cystic fibrosis (status: evidence map completed and available online).
 Click [here](/2024_macrolide_evidence_map.html) for the macrolide evidence map.